hainayanda/Pharos/README.md

 ## Control Subscriber Retaining

 By default, if you observe Observable and end it with `retain()`.
 The closure will be retained by the Observable itself.
 It will automatically be removed by `ARC` if the Observable is removed by `ARC`.
-If you want to retain the closure with custom object, you could always do something like this:
+If you want to retain the closure with a custom object, you could always do something like this:

 ```swift
 class MyClass {